yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 The larger value, the better image quality, but slower with more CPU consumption, and generates larger cache files that occupy more storage space.

-### `sixel_fraction` {#preview.sixel_fraction}

-Sixel is a very old image format that only supports 256 colors.
-For better image preview, Yazi trains a neural network for each image to find the most representative colors.

-This value determines the number of samples used during the training, range 10-20.
-A smaller value produces better results but is also slower.

 ### `ueberzug_scale` / `ueberzug_offset` {#preview.ueberzug_scale}

 - ueberzug_scale (Float): Ueberzug image scaling ratio, `scale>1` for enlargement, `scale<1` for reduction.
 For example, `0.5` indicates a reduction to half.